Feeling the Heat!

 Recent Re-entries

 This table is extracted from Space-Track's Catalogue and lists major re-entries that occurred in the last 30 days, whether natural or deliberate.
-The list is updated every few hours.
+Sometimes the date shown indicates when the object was first noticed as "missing from orbit", re-entry may have occurred at least one day earlier.

 Cat No |